petejank/simple-pull-request-template/pull_request_template.md

 |--------------|-------------|
 | State before | State after |

-Optionally can include screenshots describing only the state after the change:
+Optionally you can include screenshots describing only the state after the change:

 | Screenshot group name |
 |-----------------------|